 “Screen outs” are a little demotivating, and something people who take surveys complain about a lot.
 On PopulusLive the screen outs are handled well, and you never waste very much time before one happens.
 If you don’t qualify for a survey, you get to know in a minute or two.

 One factor I’ve noticed in being screened out is that you’re often asked at the start of a survey if you or any of your family work in certain industries, including Market Research and PR.
 As my wife works in PR, I have to tick that box, and it seems to preclude me from quite a lot of surveys – on PopulusLive and other survey platforms.
 Still, them’s the breaks.

 Populus Live: Earnings and Payments

-As mentioned above, the remuneration itself is good, typically working out to £1 for each five minutes spent filling out surveys.
+As I mentioned at the start, PopulusLive has a simple and transparent payment model, typically working out to £1 for each five minutes spent filling out surveys.
 In our tests, we’ve found that these amounts are very accurate for the work involved.

-It’s an earner, but it’s not a big one.
-Even so, this is still worthwhile as one of those “saving for xmas or a special occasion” gigs.
+It’s an earner, but not a huge one.
+However, it is still very much worthwhile as one of those “saving for xmas or a special occasion” gigs.

 PopulusLive: The Good Bits